Cetiosauriscus: Vertebrae

 Of the anterior four caudal vertebrae, the anteriormost two are highly incomplete.
 Both the short, but wider-than-tall, centra preserve traces of the sideways projections (transverse processes) found in other vertebrae, which are very low on the sides compared to following caudals.
 The neural spines are very thin, thinning to a single ridge in front (the prespinal lamina), but having two spinopostzygapophyseal laminae like the dorsals.
 The fourth caudal is the most complete anterior caudal.
 The centrum is concave in front, but flat behind (amphiplatyan).
 There are no pleurocoels unlike the dorsals, and the transverse processes begin in the top half of the centrum.
 The centrum is 10 cm long, 27 cm tall and 28 cm wide, with the total vertebra being 66 cm tall.
-Anterior caudals of the Cetiosaurus leedsi specimen NHMUK R1984 are very similar to those of Cetiosauriscus, but the neural arches are not as tall in C. leedsi, and the transverse processes lack a prominent ridge along the top of them.
+Anterior caudals of the Cetiosaurus leedsi specimen NHMUK PV R1984 are very similar to those of Cetiosauriscus, but the neural arches are not as tall in C. leedsi, and the transverse processes lack a prominent ridge along the top of them.
 Middle and posterior caudals from a nearly continuous series of 27 bones are well preserved in Cetiosauriscus.
 The later vertebrae are slightly more elongate than those in front, and slightly less concave in their anterior face.
 Moving towards the end of the tail the centra reduce in size and the transverse processes shrink until they are completely absent, with the neural spines becoming shorter, thinner, and more slanted.
 The seventh vertebrae of the series, at 45 cm tall, is 18 cm long, only one cm longer than the 21st of the same series that is 22.5 cm tall.
 A distinguishing characteristic of Cetiosauriscus is the presence of a front-to-back concavity on the top of the anterior and middle caudal neural spines.